-This new audit regime has significant implications to both US and non-US funds and fund managers.
-It is likely to be a high-priority issue for investors (coming up in comments to fund documents, side-letter negotiations and fund diligence for secondary transfers) and, if not structured correctly, may have significant adverse consequences to managers and non-US investors, otherwise not subject to US tax.
+This new audit regime has significant implications to both U.S. and non-U.S. funds and fund managers.
+It is likely to be a high priority issue for investors (coming up in comments to fund documents, side letter negotiations and fund diligence for secondary transfers) and, if not structured correctly, may have significant adverse consequences to managers and non-U.S. investors, otherwise not subject to U.S. tax.

-You should continue to read if you are a manager of a fund that is a partnership or has a feeder that is a partnership for US tax purposes (including a non-US corporation that has made an election to be treated as a partnership);
+You should continue to read if you are a manager of a fund that:

+- is a partnership or has a feeder that is a partnership for U.S. tax purposes (including a non-U.S. corporation that has made an election to be treated as a partnership) - has U.S. investors - files U.S. tax returns (particularly, partnership information returns and K-1s) or is required to file U.S. tax returns.